sebawita/KinveyChat/Tutorial/tutorial-05-reactions.md

 > * Hanover, Gdansk, Lyon, Venice => "BMW 5 Series", "Ford KA", "Mercedes S-Class Cabriolet", "Smart"
 > * Marseille, Cracow, Naples, Munich => "BMW 5 Series", "Ford KA", "Kia Sorento", "Mazda MX-5"
 >
-> In a real life scenario, this function should take both dates and the location into consideration.
+> In a real-life scenario, this function should take both dates and the location into consideration.

 Here is the required configuration to call this cloud function: